brunokoga/Montevideo/advanced_dir/spells/wrathfulMantle.md

 **Target** creature touched or all creatures within 5 ft.; see text

-**Duration** 1 minute/level
+**Duration** 1 minut_dir/level

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 A shimmering mantle of light shrouds the subject, casting light like a torch.
-The subject of the spell gains a +1 resistance bonus on all saving throws per four caster levels (maximum +5 at 20th level).
+The subject of the spell gains a +1 resistance bonus on all saving throws per four caster levels (maximum +5 at 20th level.
 The subject can end the _wrathful mantle_ at any time as a swift action to deal 2d8 points of force damage to all creatures within 5 feet.